naragurgel/workout_prescription/README.md

 ## Manual Testing
-🚨**Required**

-For any scenarios that have not been automated, test the user stories/features manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios in markdown such as:

 **Manual Testing For Contact Form**
-1. Contact form:
+1. Exercises List:
-    1. Go to the "Contact Us" page
+  1. Delete any item from the list
+  2. Update any item from the list

+2. Add Exercise:
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+  1. Try to submit a empty data and verify that a relevant error message appears

+3. Workout Item List:
+  1. Delete any item from the list
+  2. Update any item from the list

+4. Add Item:
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+  1. Try to submit a empty data and verify that a relevant error message appears

-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+5. Workout List:
+  1. Delete any workout prescription from the list

 Or you can use markdown check boxes and write them up per feature: